 Sharing the road is a basic part of daily life.
 Unfortunately, not all drivers choose to follow the rules.
 Collisions all-too-frequently occur when someone fails to exercise their basic duty of care and decides to drive in an unsafe manner.
 Failing to yield the right of way to other drivers or pedestrians is a common cause of accidents that result in devastating injuries.
+Our Virginia car accident lawyer helps to explain what you need to know.

 Knowing When to Yield on Virginia Roads and Highways